alekseyl/nested_select/README.md

 User.includes(:profile).select(profile: :photo_url).limit(10)
 ```

-### Partial through relations preloading
+### Partial preloading of through relations
-Whenever you are using through relations between models rails will fully load all intermediate objects under the hood,
+Whenever you are using `through` relations between models and running preload,
+then rails will fully load all intermediate objects under the hood!
-that is definitely wastes lots of RAM, CPU including those on the DB side.
+That is definitely wastes lots of RAM, CPU including those on the DB side.
-You can limit through objects only to relation columns.
+With nested_select you can apply selections to `through` relations.
 Ex:

 ```ruby